 Apart from some physical characteristics, there are no major differences.
 The males tend to be taller and heavier from the females.
 In terms of personality, temperament, and attention both are the same.

 The breed loves interacting with people and other pets.
 They like staying close to the family.
-Keeping them outside can make them feel bored which might lead to behavioral problems.
-If you have other dogs in your home that will be outside with them, then keeping them outside is much easier to do.
+Keeping them outside can make them bored which might lead to behavioral problems.
+If you have other dogs in your home that will be outside with them, then keeping them outside together will be better for them.

 Not only can they swim but they love doing it.
-The breed will not miss out on a single opportunity to get wet.
-You can fill a children’s pool with water for them to relax in hot weather.
+They won’t miss out on an opportunity to get wet.
+Many owners fill a children’s pool with water for them to relax in hot weather.
 I’m not joking, this is a real thing that many Goldens love to do!

 Yes, the Golden Retriever was recognized by the American Kennel Club (AKC) in 1925.